 First, find a support system.
-Give AA, Smart Recovery, or Refuge Recovery a chance.
+Give AA or other recovery programs a chance.
 If there is an alternative program to those that interests you, go for it.
 For those who aren’t into AA, I recommend Annie Grace’s support programs.

-If meetings and group programs aren’t your thing right now, try counseling with someone who specializes in alcoholism.
+If meetings and group programs aren’t your things right now, try counseling with someone who specializes in alcoholism.

-There are online support networks as well that can help steer you in the right direction.
+Additionally, there are online support networks that can help steer you in the right direction.
 We’ve got a fabulous private Facebook group for Soberish that you are welcome to join.